This article contains four short editorials. When you reach the end of one, scroll down for the next.

 Long gone are the minders, the handlers, and the adults in the room.
 Anti-vaccine activist Robert F. Kennedy Jr. will be heading the Department of Health and Human Services.
 Matt Gaetz, who was investigated for sex trafficking of a minor by the Justice Department, will now be leading it as Attorney General.
 Tulsi Gabbard will be the next Director of National Intelligence, which is a little like tapping a hunter-gatherer to run the Department of Agriculture.
 There is no person at the helm of the Department of Education, which Trump wants to disband entirely.
 Heading a new Department of Government Efficiency (intentionally acronymized to the internet cryptocurrency meme DOGE) will be the clown world tandem of Elon Musk and Vivek Ramaswamy.
 And Trump’s new vice president isn’t a small-government Reagan conservative like Mike Pence — J.D.
 Vance is a radical post-liberal integralist.

-When Trump says jump, he won’t have a bunch of bean counters breaking out measuring tape to ensure that the ceiling is OSHA regulation height for indoor jumping, they’ll ask how high.
+When Trump says “jump”, he won’t have a bunch of bean counters breaking out measuring tape to ensure that the ceiling is OSHA regulation height for indoor jumping, he’ll have loyalists who’ll ask “how high?”
 Trump 2.0 will be Trump unchained, unbridled, and unchecked.
 With full control over his administration and party, and with GOP control of both houses and Congress, the majority of the states, and a stacked right-wing Supreme Court, the US is as close to a one-party and one-man state as it’s ever been.
 It saddens me that this is where we are, but after 15 years of off-and-on flirtations with right-wing populism, perhaps this is what we need.
 Warnings about the dangers of populism have clearly been unpersuasive.
 Perhaps seeing it in action, without guardrails, will make the dangers real enough to wake people up.
 Some folks can be told not to touch a hot stove.
 Others have to get burned before they understand.
 Afterward, they can salve their singed hands with Brawndo — it’s got electrolytes, what skin craves!

 See also: “The QAnon-ification of the World”